knot126/Marmalade-Modding/docs/s3e binaries.md

 If `(version >> 16) & 0xff` is not zero then version is `major.minor.patch` (major << 16 | minor << 8 | patch), arch is actually `arch & 0xff` and `arch >> 8` stores if the app requires a floating point unit.
 In the other case, the version is `major.minor` (major << 8 | minor) and arch is the actual arch value.

+Note that the code section is actually split into the actual code section and the data section.
+The extended header contains the size of the actual code section.

 This seems to be followed by the extended header.

 ### Extended Header